About Royal Adjuster

 Our Founder’s Story

-I told the company I would go home and turn off the alarm, as I was only 5 minutes away.
-When I arrived at my house, there was smoke and flames billowing out of the house.
+I told the alarm company I would go home and turn off the alarm, as I was only 5 minutes away.
+When I arrived at my house, smoke and flames were billowing out of it.
 I called 911 and then ran inside to get my kids out.
-I knew there were no kids in the house, but my brain went into total panic mode and I forgot.
+I knew there were no kids in the house, but my brain went into total panic mode.
+Save the kids.

 The inside was searing hot and black.
-Some parts of the downstairs were on fire, others were just black.
-The smoke was so thick.
-The floor buckled and I ended up downstairs with a shattered ankle.
-A neighbor pulled me out and I remember the fire chief pulling up.
+Some parts of the den were on fire, others were just black.
+The smoke was thick.
+The floor buckled, and I ended up falling through the floor into the basement.
+My ankle shattered.
+Some neighbors heard me calling for help and pulled me out.
+I vividly remember the fire chief pulling up.
 He ran around the house screaming “Code Ten” into his radio.

-My neighbors were all watching.
-One of them ran to me with a phone saying, “The insurance company wants to talk to you.”
+I was lying on the grass outside the house when one of my neighbors ran over to me.
+“Your insurance company wants to talk to you.”
 As I was talking to whomever it was, a different neighbor ran over with her phone.
-This person says he’s the real insurance guy and the other place is a fraud.
+This person says he’s the real insurance guy, and the other call is a scam.
 I remember at least 4 people coming over to me with their phones.
-Each one wanted to help, and I was overwhelmed.
+Each one wanted to help, and I was completely overwhelmed.

 I passed out and was taken to the hospital.
 While lying on a stretcher, another man approached.
 He was with a public adjuster and wanted me to sign.
 Creeped out doesn’t begin to describe how I felt.
 I didn’t even know what an adjuster was, but he sounded like he could help me.
 After I signed, numerous companies tried to get me to switch to working with them.

 My Adjuster did his job.
-I can’t tell you how hard he worked, because there is no way of knowing.
-Did he really spend time going over the line items, or did he just follow the lead of the insurance company?
+I can’t tell you how hard he worked because there is no way to know.
+Did he really spend time reviewing the line items, or did he just follow the insurance company's lead?
 I couldn’t tell you.
 When I called the insurance company a few times to ask questions, I was referred back to my adjuster company.